-Dutch B1 Listening Skills – 5 Tips help to reach your goal: a permanent residence permit – or simply, better Dutch.
-Up to 2022, the level of the Civic Integration Exam was A2.
-Depending on education level, it could be required in less than a year.
-However, from 2022 on, even highly educated people should count a year to reach level B1 and pass the exam.
-Integrate learning the new language into your daily life – these 5 Top tips show you how.
+Dutch B1 Listening Skills – 5 Tips help to reach your goal: a permanent residence permit – or, better Dutch.
+Integrate listening to the new language into your daily life – these 5 tips show you how.

 Estimated reading time 7 minutes